Particular/docs.particular.net/nservicebus/sagas/concurrency.md

 When running using the NHibernate saga persister, the NServiceBus framework requires you to add a ["Version" property to your saga data](http://ayende.com/blog/3946/nhibernate-mapping-concurrency) so that NHibernate can work its magic.

-NServiceBus version 4 makes this even easier by enabling the optimistic-all option if no Version property is found.
+NServiceBus Version 4 makes this even easier by enabling the optimistic-all option if no Version property is found.

 Another option is to use a [transaction isolation level](https://msdn.microsoft.com/en-us/library/system.transactions.isolationlevel.aspx) of serializable but that causes [excessive locking](https://msdn.microsoft.com/en-us/library/ms173763.aspx) with considerable performance degradation.

 NOTE: "Serializable" is the default isolation level for TransactionScopes.

-In NServiceBus version 4 the default isolation level is "ReadCommitted", which is a more sensible default.
+In NServiceBus Version 4 the default isolation level is "ReadCommitted", which is a more sensible default.